- Cost Overview at a Glance

 - Suburban areas: $250–$400/hour

-A simple will that costs $500 in rural Iowa might cost $1,500 in Manhattan for the same attorney time.
+A simple will that costs $350 in rural Mississippi might cost $1,200+ in Manhattan for the identical attorney hours.

 - General practice attorneys: Lower rates, less specialized knowledge

-- Estate planning specialists: Higher rates, more expertise
+- Estate planning specialists: Higher rates, deeper expertise

 - Package pricing: Bundled services at a discount